StepSisStuck/MST-SC/parameter-tampering/badteacher.md

 # Bad Teacher

+## Description
+This is a simple web application that allows teachers to view their students' profiles.
+The teacher can log in with the provided password and view the students' names.
+The teacher can then click on the student's name to view their profile.

 ## Step to reproduce
 1. Go to the login page with the provided password
 > username: `s12345`